qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins.rst

 * |checkbox| :guilabel:`Show also experimental plugins`.
 QGIS will show you plugins in early stages of development, which are generally unsuitable for production use.
 * |checkbox| :guilabel:`Show also deprecated plugins`.
-These plugins are deprecated and generally unsuitable for production use.
+Because they use functions that are no longer available in QGIS, these plugins are set deprecated and generally unsuitable for production use.
+They appear among invalid plugins list.

 To add external author repositories, click **[Add...]** in the :guilabel:`Plugin repositories` section.
 If you do not want one or more of the added repositories, they can be disabled via the **[Edit...]** button, or completely removed with the **[Delete]** button.

-Note that you can use an authentication (basic authentication, PKI) to access to a plugin repository.
-The default QGIS repository is an open repository and you don't need any authentication.
-You should deploy your own plugin repository.
+The default QGIS repository is an open repository and you don't need any authentication to access it.
+You can however deploy your own plugin repository and require an authentication (basic authentication, PKI).
 You can get more information on QGIS authentication support in :ref:`authentication` chapter.

 .. _figure_plugins_settings:

 .. figure:: /static/user_manual/plugins/plugins_settings.png
    :align: center

-   The |transformSettings| :guilabel:`Settings` menu
+   The |transformSettings| :guilabel:`Settings` tab

-The :guilabel:`Search` function is available in nearly every menu (except |transformSettings| :guilabel:`Settings`).
-Here, you can look for specific plugins.